Terms and Conditions

-Customer Data: “Customer Data” consists of the following: (i) information input into the LinkTrust interface by Customer or Affiliate, and (ii) user behavior on Customer’s web site captured by the LinkTrust Service system on the Customer’s behalf.
-LinkTrust agrees that Customer will own all Customer Data.
-LinkTrust shall not use the Customer Data except directly in furtherance of the purposes of this Agreement.
-LinkTrust shall not disclose the Customer Data to any third party unless directed by Customer, unless (a) such disclosure is made by LinkTrust in response to a court order, and provided that LinkTrust has given Customer reasonable notice of such court order, or (b) is in aggregate non-personally identifiable data.
-Upon Customer’s request, Customer is entitled to, and LinkTrust will provide Customer, at Customer’s expense, all Customer Data, in a format reasonably determined by LinkTrust.
+Your Data: “Your Data” consists of the following: (i) information input into the LinkTrust interface by You or a Customer Affiliate; and (ii) user behavior on Your web site captured by the LinkTrust Service system on the Your behalf.
+LinkTrust agrees that You will own all Your Data.
+LinkTrust shall not use Your Data except directly in furtherance of the purposes of this Agreement.
+LinkTrust shall not disclose Your Data to any third-party unless directed by You, except: (a) when such disclosure is made by LinkTrust in response to a court order (provided LinkTrust has given You reasonable notice of such court order); or (b) when involving aggregate non-personally identifiable data.
+Upon Your request, You are entitled to, and LinkTrust will provide You, at Your sole expense, all Your Data, in a format reasonably determined by LinkTrust.

 Term and Termination

-Termination of Affiliates.
-Customer will immediately terminate any Affiliate from using LinkTrust after notification from LinkTrust of a violation, or in the case where Customer is in violation, Customer will cease activity that violates this agreement.
-If activity is instigated by Customer’s Affiliate(s), then Customer has responsibility to work with Affiliate to cease activity and rectify the current issues.
-Customer understands that maintaining Customer’s network connection is of the utmost importance to LinkTrust, and Customer agrees that if Customer’s Affiliates or Customer jeopardizes LinkTrust’s network connection, and/or jeopardizes LinkTrust’s business in any way, that Customer’s account may be terminated by LinkTrust.
-LinkTrust will assist Customer in resolving issues with Affiliates prior to terminating Customer’s account.
-In addition, LinkTrust reserves the right to discontinue the Site login of any Affiliate that violates the CAN-SPAM Act or any other applicable International SPAM laws and to discontinue providing advertisements to such Affiliate, at any time as determined by LinkTrust in its sole discretion.
-If LinkTrust decides to take such action, LinkTrust shall promptly notify Customer of its decision in writing.
+Termination of Customer Affiliate: Upon written notice from LinkTrust of a Customer Affiliate’s improper activity, You will immediately suspend said Customer Affiliate’s ability to use the LinkTrust Service and work with said Customer Affiliate to correct the improper activity.
+You acknowledge that maintaining its network connection is of the utmost importance to LinkTrust, and You agree that if You or Your Customer Affiliate jeopardizes LinkTrust’s network connection, and/or jeopardizes LinkTrust’s business activities in any way, that Your account may be immediately terminated by LinkTrust.
+LinkTrust will assist You in resolving issues with Your Customer Affiliates prior to terminating Your account.
+Notwithstanding anything to the contrary herein, LinkTrust reserves the right to immediately suspend and/or terminate the Site login of any Customer Affiliate that violates the CAN-SPAM Act or any other applicable International SPAM laws, and to discontinue providing advertisements to such Customer Affiliate, as determined by LinkTrust in its sole discretion.
+If LinkTrust decides to take such action, LinkTrust shall promptly notify You of its decision in writing.

-Subject to Customer’s compliance with the terms and conditions herein, including the payment of any applicable fees when due to LinkTrust, LinkTrust may grant Customer the right to authorize or permit its Affiliates to access or use the Branded Platform in accordance with the terms and conditions herein.
-In no event shall Customer grant to its Affiliates any rights to the Branded Platform that are broader than, or otherwise inconsistent with, the rights expressly granted by LinkTrust to Customer hereunder.
-Prior to authorizing or permitting any Customer Affiliate to access or use the Branded Platform, including any content, functionality or services offered on or through the Branded Platform, Customer shall enter into a written agreement with such Customer Affiliate (each, an “Affiliate Agreement”) that requires each Customer Affiliate to accept, agree and adhere to all of the terms and conditions set forth herein.
-Each Affiliate Agreement shall also include terms that are at least as protective of the rights and information of LinkTrust under the terms herein, including, without limitation, provisions protecting LinkTrust’s intellectual property that are at least as protective of LinkTrust’s proprietary interests in the LinkTrust platform, software, products, and services as those set forth herein, including appropriate restrictions on reverse engineering, disassembling, and decompiling the LinkTrust platform, software, products and services.
-In addition to and without limiting the foregoing, Customer shall also include the following required flow-down provisions in each Affiliate Agreement.
-Customer shall not modify, or agree to any modifications to or waivers of, any of the following provisions unless approved in writing by LinkTrust on a case-by-case basis.
+Subject to Your compliance with the terms and conditions herein, including the payment of any applicable fees when due to LinkTrust, LinkTrust may grant You the right to authorize or permit Your Customer Affiliates to access or use the Branded Platform in accordance with the terms and conditions herein.
+In no event shall You grant to Your Customer Affiliates any rights to the Branded Platform that are broader than, or otherwise inconsistent with, the rights expressly granted by LinkTrust to You hereunder.
+Prior to authorizing or permitting Your Customer Affiliate to access or use the Branded Platform, including any content, functionality or services offered on or through the Branded Platform, You shall enter into a written agreement with such Customer Affiliate (each, a “Customer Affiliate Agreement”) that requires each Customer Affiliate to accept, agree and adhere to all of the terms and conditions set forth herein.
+Each Customer Affiliate Agreement shall also include terms that are at least as protective of the rights and information of LinkTrust under the terms herein, including, without limitation, provisions protecting LinkTrust’s intellectual property that are at least as protective of LinkTrust’s proprietary interests in the LinkTrust platform, software, products, and services as those set forth herein, including appropriate restrictions on reverse engineering, disassembling, and decompiling the LinkTrust platform, software, products and services.
+In addition to and without limiting the foregoing, You shall also include the following required flow-down provisions in each Customer Affiliate Agreement and You shall not modify, or agree to any modifications to or waivers of, any of the following provisions unless approved in writing by LinkTrust on a case-by-case basis:

-(2) Affiliate acknowledges and agrees that: (a) LinkTrust may generate, receive, maintain, transmit and otherwise have access to technical, system, usage and related information, including information about LinkTrust’s platform, software, products and services, as well as Affiliate’s products, services, systems and software, that is gathered periodically to facilitate the provision of the Branded Platform and related services (collectively, “LinkTrust Service Data”); and (b) LinkTrust may use LinkTrust Service Data to provide, maintain, protect and improve the Branded Platform and other LinkTrust products and services and to create and develop new products and services, subject to LinkTrust’s compliance with applicable law.
+(ii) Customer Affiliate acknowledges and agrees that: (i) LinkTrust may generate, receive, maintain, transmit and otherwise have access to technical, system, usage and related information, including information about LinkTrust’s platform, software, products and services, as well as Customer Affiliate’s products, services, systems and software, that is gathered periodically to facilitate the provision of the Branded Platform and related services (collectively, “LinkTrust Service Data”); and (ii) LinkTrust may use LinkTrust Service Data to provide, maintain, protect and improve the Branded Platform and other LinkTrust products and services and to create and develop new products and services, subject to LinkTrust’s compliance with applicable law.
 Notwithstanding anything to the contrary, LinkTrust will own all right, title and interest in and to any products, services and intellectual property and any derivatives thereof developed by or on behalf of LinkTrust from any LinkTrust Service Data.

 Service Level Agreement, Warranties and Liability

-General Warranties.
-LinkTrust warrants that it owns all rights, title, and interest in and to the Software, or that in the case of any third party software that it has the right to grant a sublicense to use such third party software, that all Software shall substantially conform to the Functional Specifications.
+General Warranties: LinkTrust warrants that it owns all rights, title, and interest in and to the Software, or that in the case of any third-party software that it has the right to grant a sublicense to use such third-party software, that all Software shall substantially conform to the Functional Specifications.
 LinkTrust further warrants that any Services provided by LinkTrust under this Agreement shall be performed in a workmanlike manner and in accordance with the prevailing professional standards of the software industry.
 This warranty coverage shall include any modifications made to the Software by LinkTrust.
 Such warranty shall extend for sixty (60) days from acceptance and shall survive inspection, test, acceptance, use, and payment.

-UNDER THIS AGREEMENT, WHETHER UNDER CONTRACT LAW, TORT LAW, WARRANTY, OR OTHERWISE SHALL BE LIMITED TO DIRECT DAMAGES NOT TO EXCEED THE AMOUNTS ACTUALLY RECEIVED BY LINKTRUST UNDER THIS AGREEMENT.
+LIMITATION OF LIABILITY: NOTWITHSTANDING ANY OTHER PROVISION OF THIS AGREEMENT, BUT EXCLUDING ANY CLAIMS FOR INDEMNIFICATION UNDER THIS AGREEMENT LINKTRUST’S LIABILITIES UNDER THIS AGREEMENT, WHETHER UNDER CONTRACT LAW, TORT LAW, WARRANTY, OR OTHERWISE SHALL BE LIMITED TO DIRECT DAMAGES NOT TO EXCEED THE AMOUNTS ACTUALLY RECEIVED BY LINKTRUST UNDER THIS AGREEMENT.

-Patent and Other Proprietary Rights Indemnification
+Confidential Information, Proprietary Rights & Indemnification

 All information exchanged between the parties is confidential, as more fully set forth below.

-Confidential Information.
-“Confidential Information” means any material, data, or information in whatever form or media of a party to this Agreement that is provided or disclosed to the other, except for any information that is: (a) publicly available or later becomes available other than through a breach of this Agreement; (b) known to the Receiving Party or its employees, agents, or representatives prior to such disclosure or is independently developed by the Receiving Party or its employees, agents, or representatives subsequent to such disclosure; or (c) subsequently lawfully obtained by the Receiving Party or its employees, agents, or representatives from a Third Party without obligations of confidentiality.
+Confidential Information: “Confidential Information” means any material, data, or information in whatever form or media of a party to this Agreement (“Disclosing Party”) that is provided or disclosed to the other party (“Receiving Party”), except for any information that is: (i) publicly available or later becomes available other than through a breach of this Agreement; (ii) known to the Receiving Party or its employees, agents, or representatives prior to such disclosure, or is independently developed by the Receiving Party or its employees, agents, or representatives subsequent to such disclosure; or (iii) subsequently lawfully obtained by the Receiving Party or its employees, agents, or representatives from a third-party without obligations of confidentiality.